canonical/k8s-snap/docs/src/capi/tutorial/getting-started.md

     url: "https://github.com/canonical/cluster-api-k8s/releases/latest/control-plane-components.yaml"
 ```

-### Set up a management cluster
+## Set up a management cluster

 The management cluster hosts the CAPI providers.
-You can use Canonical
+You can use {{product}} as a
-Kubernetes as a management cluster:
+management cluster:

 ```
 sudo snap install k8s --classic --edge